coderefinery/mma/_episodes/08-api-design.md

 - Tested on its own
 - Built on its own
 - Own development history (own Git repository)
-- Compiled languages: C Interface
+- Compiled languages: provide C Interface
 - Encapsulation
   - Hide internals
   - Interface exposed in a separate file